Our Privacy policy – Updated 12/12/2023

 Security

-We take appropriate physical, electronic, and other security measures to help safeguard personal information from unauthorized access, alteration, or disclosure.
+We take appropriate physical, electronic, and other security measures to help safeguard personal information from unauthorised access, alteration, or disclosure.

 Changes to the Privacy Policy